Apocynum

-Apocynum species are used as food plants by the larvae of some Lepidoptera species, including the mouse moth and the queen butterfly.
+Apocynum species are used as food plants by the larvae of some Lepidoptera species, including the queen butterfly and the mouse moth.

 Uses

-Apocynum cannabinum was used as a source of fiber by Native Americans.
+Apocynum cannabinum is used as a source of fiber by Native Americans.
 Apocynum venetum (羅布麻) is used as an herbal tea in China.
 Dogbane contains cymarin, a cardiotonic agent formerly used to treat cardiac arrhythmia in humans.

 Species

 Almost 300 names have been proposed in the genus for species, subspecies, and forms.
 As of 2019, only the following five species and hybrids are currently recognized, with several subspecies and varieties accepted for A. androsaemifolium and A. venetum (see their respective species pages).